craigenator/pbmm-lz/foundations-documentation/README.md

 ```

 ## VPC Service Controls
-The VPC Service Control module is applied in two parts.
+The VPC Service Control module is applied at the organization level.
 The primary configurations are applied as part of the `common` Terragrunt run.
 This part configures the shared resources that are top level `policy` and `access levels`.
-This has been separated from the secondary configurations to promote reusability of the `access levels` across many `perimeters`.

 The primary configuration is read from the organization-config.yaml file

 ```yaml